philipclaesson/philipclaesson.github.io/klimato.md

 - Development of the concept at large (together with 3 other founders)
 - Building [klimato.se](https://klimato.se) (node.js, HTML, CSS)
 - LCA and climate data expertise
-- Leading the development of the web based product.
+- Leading the development of the web based product. (node.js, vue.js, MongoDB, SASS)
 - Creating all graphic content (except logo)

 ## More